Summary

 Minor injuries may include sprains, minor cuts, or bruises.
 These injuries may require medical attention but generally don’t lead to long-term complications.
 In contrast, major injuries encompass more severe conditions like fractures, traumatic brain injuries, spinal cord injuries, and internal injuries.

 Major injuries can result in significant medical expenses, long-term rehabilitation, and lasting effects on a person’s life.
+In some cases, hidden car accident injuries may start out as minor, but become major problems when left untreated.

 Chronic Pain and Disability